 I am not the only one who’s been studying the impact of wellness programs and wellness screening on elevated health risks.
 Every year the Koop Award is given out to the best wellness programs in the United States.
 Almost without exception, every one of these programs has been able to demonstrate dramatic improvements in health risks.

 The hardest thing for people to do is to change behaviors.
 Elevated blood cholesterol, blood pressure, and blood glucose doesn’t just happen overnight.
 These elevated health risks developed over decades of exposure to unhealthy lifestyles.
 Since it takes decades to develop these elevated health risks and the habits that precede them, reversing the process can be difficult.

 For some employees, participation in some targeted behavior change campaigns and challenges will make a difference, but for others a more aggressive approach is required.
 This is why WellSteps has developed WellSteps TLC.
-WellSteps TLC is a lifestyle change program that consists of extensive behavior change programming that specifically targets employee nutrition and physical activity.
+WellSteps TLC is a Therapeutic Lifestyle Change program that consists of extensive behavior change programming that specifically targets employee nutrition and physical activity.